tonworkspace/RhizaCore/WEEKLY_WITHDRAWAL_SYSTEM_GUIDE.md

 # Weekly Withdrawal System Implementation Guide

 ## Overview
-The weekly withdrawal system allows users to withdraw their earned TAPPS tokens into TON only once every 7 days.
+The weekly withdrawal system allows users to withdraw their earned RZC tokens into TON only once every 7 days.
 This creates a sustainable withdrawal schedule that prevents excessive withdrawals while maintaining user engagement.

 ## Key Features